microsoft/BotBuilder-V3/Connector/libraries/Calling REST API.md

 title:  REST API (auth)
 permalink: /connector/calling-api/
 weight: 231
-parent1: Bot Connector SDK
+parent1: Bot Connector
-parent2: Library Reference
+parent2: Libraries
 ---

 Our API is a simple REST interface and is accessible from any language which can construct